SERVICES: ENGINEERING PROTOTYPES

 After looking at the latest Farmers Almanac, and the rising propane prices I have decided that it will be prudent to install a wood burning stove as a backup heat source.
 If the power fails for more than a day I would be without heat, and when it gets very cold and cloudy my heating system relies entirely on propane which gets expensive!

 I did a LOT of research and talked to 2 builders about how to run a metal chimney through a roof.
-They told me to use Metalbestos stove pipe for the flue, this is stuff is insulated to prevent fires.
-I found 2 sources for the parts: ACE Hardware, and Venting Systems, although in retrospect I might have saved money by ordering the parts directly from my local ACE hardware store.
-There is a very useful Installation Guide that I found on the Metalbestos site that helped a lot.
+They told me to use Metalbestos stove pipe for the flue, this stuff is insulated to prevent fires.
+I found that I could order all the parts I needed from my local ACE hardware store.
+There is a very useful Installation Guide that I found on the Metalbestos site that helped me figure out exactly what parts I needed, it also guides you through the whole installation process.

 Chimney flue parts